IKOSTYUK/ikostyuk.github.io/_posts/2025-12-30-Setting-Up-a-Personal-Matrix-Synapse-Chat-Server.md

             # SSL Options
     </VirtualHost>

-*Substitue the first few server rows for your personal domain name.*
+*Substitute the first few server rows for your personal domain name.*

 Once that's complete we should also set up our SSL certificates for Apache to utilize.
 Assuming we still have no access to the outside world via our network, we can do this with the Let's Encrypt DNS-01 Challenge and verify the TXT record manually.